snippits/snippits/README.md

 # Snippit
 This is the main repo of snippit, containing various of tools and repos.
 Please use this to make sure the versions of all submodules are in consistent.

-The current versoin of __Snippits__ is __0.15.2__, the expected release date of version-1.0 is around the end of April, 2017.
+# Change Log
-# Features of 1.0
+## Features of 0.7
-1. Multi-core emulation
+1. Upgrade to QEMU 2.9
+2. Multi-core emulation support (timing and phases are still in progress)
+3. Massively refactor codes and folders
+4. Many bugs fixed
+5. Kernel TSS (Thread State Segment) support
+6. Device driver now supports Linux 3.0 - latest

+## Up Comming Features
-2. Function call stack tracking
+1. Function call stack tracking
-3. Robust phase detection for general program
+2. Robust phase detection for general program
-4. Phase bottleneck analysis
+3. Phase bottleneck analysis
-5. Heterogeneous-friendliness prediction
+4. Heterogeneous-friendliness prediction
-6. FBT (Function Boundary Tracing) callbacks (Similar to DTrace)
+5. FBT (Function Boundary Tracing) callbacks (Similar to DTrace)
-7. TBA
+6. TBA

 # Important Requirements
 * gcc/g++ version >= __4.9__